jhu9000/feeds_paragraph_by_guid/README.md

 It does this by adding an entity presave event to the import process and then matching paragraph feed item guid with entity feed item guid.

+Feed item guid mapping should be set as "unique" so duplicates are not created.

 The entity feed must map a feed item guid.

 The simplest guid could be: [node id]